-A property disclosure statement is a document that is provided to the buyer of a property after an offer will (or has been) made.
-It is a requirement for those intending on entering into a purchase agreement and is often attached as an addendum to the form itself.
+A property disclosure statement is a document that is provided to the buyer of real property after an offer will (or has been) made.
+It is a requirement for those entering into a purchase agreement and is often attached as an addendum to the agreement itself.

-The contract lets the buyer know of any serious issues that affect the property as well as issues that have recently been addressed.
+The statement informs the buyer of any serious issues that affect the property as well as defects that have recently been addressed.
 It is the seller’s duty to inform the buyer of any issues they know about.
-In other words, if the seller did not disclose an issue that they were unaware of, they cannot be held liable for not informing the buyer of it.
+In other words, if the seller did not disclose an issue but they were unaware of its existence, they cannot be held liable for not informing the buyer of said issue.

-Although the information a seller must disclose to the buyer varies from state to state, sellers generally need to disclose if there is (or recently was) any of the following:
+Although the information a seller must disclose to the buyer varies state to state, sellers generally need to disclose if the property has/had any of the following issues:

-- If the property is in a flood zone;
+- The property is in a flood zone.

-- A crime that recently occurred (such as a meth lab on the property); and
+- A crime that recently occurred (such as a meth lab on the property).

 - General information on the property (utilities, ownership history, year built, etc.).

-Also known as “caveat emptor”, buyer-beware is a statement that means a buyer is purchasing a property “as-is”.
-Several states are considered “buyer beware”, effectively placing the responsibility of finding issues with a property on the buyer.
+Also known as “caveat emptor,” buyer beware is a phrase that means a buyer is purchasing real estate “as-is.”
+Several states are considered “buyer beware” states, effectively placing the responsibility of finding issues with a property on the buyer.